syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * ["Monday", "Tuesday", "Wednesday", "Thursday", "Friday"]

-You can set the workWeek days of the workWeek.
+Sets the workWeek days of the workWeek.

 #### Example

-To set Tuesday to Saturday as workWeek days of the workWeek.
+To set Tuesday to Saturday as workWeek days of the workWeek,

 {% highlight html %}